PeWe79/cloudmucast.com/src/content/docs/docs/developers/apis.md

 ## Per-Install API Documentation

-Each AzuraCast installation includes documentation for the API at the exact version it's currently using.
+Each CloudmuCAst/AzuraCast installation includes documentation for the API at the exact version it's currently using.
 In our public documentation, we include the API as of the latest Rolling Release version.

 - [/api](View API Documentation)